A progression is underway.

 Looking (seeing) and thinking are a loop

-But what does it mean?
+But what does that mean?

-And in any case, one cannot just assert; the meaning has to be discussed.
+And in any case one cannot just assert; the meaning has to be discussed.

 What is the intent?